noisyboiler/wampy/README.rst

         def get_binary_number(self, number):
             return bin(number)

-Save this module somewhere on your Python path and we'll use a ``wampy`` command lime interface tool to start the service.
+Save this module somewhere on your Python path and we'll use a ``wampy`` command line interface tool to start the service.

 ::